Interview AUTHOR, Doctor & TRAVEL GUIDE Specialist CORRADO PASSI ..

 The “King of Truffles” is the White Truffle (Tuber Magnatum Pico) from Alba, Piedmont or Tuscany.
 The white truffle is a wild tuber and nobody to date, has found a way to farm them.
 The most pungent flavour and the season dominate the kitchen from late September through late December.
 It is implemented in a wide variety of culinary dishes.

 The Black Winter Truffle ( Tuber Melanosporum) grows in Italy, Spain and France.
 The season starts from late November, and goes through early March.
 Predominately used in Italian and French regional gastronomy.
 It pairs exceptionally well with fish and meat.
-As for its cousin, The
+As for its cousin, The Australian Black Winter Truffle, the main nuance, is that it is farmed in the Southern Hemisphere from June to August.
+It is commonly used in French cuisine.

 The Summer Truffle (Tuber Aestivum) mostly found in the South of Europe, and is widely used to garnish dishes worldwide.
 The season begins from June through September.
 It pairs extraordinarily with almost anything including pastas, pizzas and potatoes.